Executive Director David Raith

 David Raith is responsible for the day-to-day management of U.S. Figure Skating.
 He oversees an operating budget of more than $17 million annually while managing the policies, programs and goals of the association as approved by the Board of Directors.

-Raith has overseen the three largest membership years in the organization’s history, coming in 2005-06 and 2017-18, and the branding of the organization’s grassroots skating program, Learn to Skate USA.
+Raith has overseen the three largest membership seasons in the organization’s history, coming in 2005-06 and 2017-19, and the branding of the organization’s grassroots skating program, Learn to Skate USA.